jkulvich/COTLTracker/readme.md

 [![GitHub issues](https://img.shields.io/github/issues/jkulvich/cotltracker)](https://github.com/jkulvich/COTLTracker/issues)
 [![GitHub last commit](https://img.shields.io/github/last-commit/jkulvich/cotltracker)](https://github.com/jkulvich/COTLTracker/commits/master)

+> **Note**
+>
+> Dear users, thank you for your stars and contributions.
+It's really so important for me.
+This project was one of first which goal automate musical instrument playing for Sky: Children of The Lights.
+After time, we have several better alternatives (see links).
+And I have not time to maintain this tool anymore.
+It's sad, but this tool isn't actual anymore.
+>
+> Thank you all for your support!
+> You all are breathtaking ;)
+>
+> Special thanks to [@MapleStudio](https://www.youtube.com/@MapleStudio) for my inspiration and great tool to learn and play COTL instruments [SkyStudio](https://play.google.com/store/apps/details?id=com.Maple.SkyStudio)

 > **Warning**
 >
 > - Stable work guaranteed only if you **play on Android** and you **have a Linux (Ubuntu based) device**